-Trump Calls On Muslim Leaders To 'Drive Out' The Terrorists
+Trump Calls On Muslim Leaders To ’Drive Out’ The Terrorists

-Donald Trump ran a presidential campaign filled with xenophobic — and for purposes of this discussion, Islamophobic — rhetoric, but none of that spirit appeared in his remarks to Saudi Arabian leaders.
+Donald Trump ran a presidential campaign filled with xenophobic — and for purposes of this discussion, Islamophobic — rhetoric, but none of that spirit appeared in his remarks to Saudi Arabian leaders on Sunday.
 The reported speechwriter of this missive was Stephen Miller, the architect of Trump’s Muslim ban that sparked airport protests due to its banning of seven Muslim-majority countries.
 And as many noticed, Trump’s ban did not place Saudi Arabia on the hit list, perhaps because of his strong business ties in the country.
+(Upon touching down in Saudi Arabia, Trump signed a $110 billion arms deal that was largely brokered by his son-in-law, Jared Kushner.)

-Speaking on Sunday in Riyadh, Trump aimed to erase all traces of divisiveness and urged Muslim leaders to do their part in eliminating terrorism:
+Speaking in Riyadh, Trump aimed to erase all traces of divisiveness and urged Muslim leaders to do their part in eliminating terrorism:

 “The nations of the Middle East cannot wait for American power to crush this enemy for them.
 The nations of the Middle East will have to decide what kind of future they want … It is a choice between two futures, and it is a choice America cannot make for you.
 A better future is only possible if your nations the terrorists and drive out the extremists.
 Drive them out!
 Of your places of worship, drive them out of your communities, drive them out of your Holy Land, and drive them out of this Earth!”